willy-wagtail/bubble-map/README.md

 # Points on a map

-This repo contains code that creates a map using react, d3, topojson and geojson.
-Then data points are placed onto the map.
+This repo contains a data visualisation of the population of cities around the world >= 50,000.
+Each city is a point placed on a map of the world.
+The radius of the point is scaled to the population of that city.
+Tech used: react (and create-react-app), d3, topojson, geojson, and Github gist.

 # Notes